Clayell/MTEv2/README.md

 This repository holds all information related to MTEv2, check out the wiki on information on creating your own tiles!

-MTEv2 requires https://github.com/CharonSSS/AdvancedPQSTools to function properly
+MTEv2 requires https://github.com/CharonSSS/AdvancedPQSTools to function properly.

-Also navigate to Gamedata/Sol-Configs/Configs/03_Earth-System/03_Earth/Earth-Kopernicus.cfg, scroll down to the PQS category and set:
-maxLevel = 16, minDetailDistance = 16.

-Its also recommended to disable the scatters by deleting Earth-ParallaxScatters.cfg in the same folder.